WebAssembly/design/FAQ.md

 web developers don't need to write C++ to take advantage of libraries that others have written; reusing a modular C++ library can be as simple as [using a module from JavaScript](http://jsmodules.io).

 Beyond the MVP, another [high-level goal](HighLevelGoals.md) is to improve support for languages other than C/C++.
-This includes [allowing WebAssembly code to allocate and access garbage-collected (JavaScript, DOM, Web API) objects](FutureFeatures.md#gcdom-integration).
+This includes [allowing WebAssembly code to allocate and access garbage-collected (JavaScript, DOM, Web API) objects :unicorn:][future dom].
 Even before GC support is added to WebAssembly, it is possible to compile a language's VM to WebAssembly (assuming it's written in portable C/C++) and this has already been demonstrated ([1](http://ruby.dj), [2](https://kripken.github.io/lua.vm.js/lua.vm.js.html),